Ralim/IronOS/Documentation/Flashing.md

 If your OS is not currently supported by the [Updater](https://github.com/pine64/pinecil-firmware-updater/releases) or it does not meet your needs, the below manual method may be used.
 You will need to connect your Pinecil to a computer usinga USB cable.
 Generally all usb controllers work, but some hubs have issues so it is recommended to connect directly and avoid USB hubs.

+### Steps

    1. Never have DC power plugged into Pinecil when you are updating firmware, only use a USB-C cable or you may destroy something.
    2. Download and extract the firmware package from Github [IronOS Releases](/Ralim/IronOS/releases)
    3. Enter DFU mode: hold down the (-) button at the back of the iron (do not release it).
    4. Connect USB to PC, and USB-C to back of Pinecil, keep holding (-) button down.
    5. The screen will stay **black/off** to indicate the Pinecil is in DFU mode.
 This is normal.
    6. Once USB cable is connected at two ends, wait additional 10 seconds, then release the (-) button.
-   7. Then use the appropriate tool below per you specific OS to load the `.dfu` file onto the Pinecil.
+   7. Continue to the next section below for your specific OS to complete loading the `.dfu` file onto Pinecil.

 ### Linux and Mac

-   8. Highly recommended to first update `dfu-util` to the newest version.
+   1. Highly recommended to first update `dfu-util` to the newest version.
-   9. Using `dfu-util` you can flash the firmware using a command line like this
+   2. Using `dfu-util` you can flash the firmware using a command line like this
 ```
 dfu-util -D Pinecil_EN.dfu
 ```

 Type the file name from the folder with the appropriate 2-letter country code for your chosen language (i.e, EN = English).

-####Troubleshooting:
+#### Troubleshooting:
 If you get a message stating that `More than one DFU capable USB device found!` when running the above command you probably have an old version of `dfu-util` installed.
 Might be worth updating.
 You can still install on the old version, but you will have to specify which DFU interface to flash to.
 Running the command `dfu-util -l` will show you if there are several DFU devices detected.
 Example:
 ```
 Found DFU: [28e9:0189] ver=0100, devnum=48, cfg=1, intf=0, path="1-1", alt=1, name="@Option Bytes  /0x1FFFF800/01*016Be", serial="??"